rawidaniel/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

    * A function that checks for a digit character and returns 1 if c is a digit otherwise it returns 0.
 3. 2-mul.c
    * A function that multiplies two integers.
+3. 3-print_numbers.c
+   * A function that prints the numbers, from 0 to 9, followed by a new line.